kks32-courses/data-analytics/azure/azure.md

 3. Select **I agree to the terms and conditions stated above**, select **Pin to dashboard**, and then click **Purchase**.
 You can see a new tile titled Submitting deployment for Template deployment.
 It takes about 20 minutes to create the cluster.

 > **Info** This article creates a Spark cluster that uses Azure Storage Blobs as the cluster storage.
 You can also create a Spark cluster that uses Azure Data Lake Store as additional storage, in addition to Azure Storage Blobs as the default storage.

-## Run an interactive Spark SQL query

-In this section, you use Jupyter notebook to run interactive Spark SQL queries against the Spark cluster you created earlier.
-HDInsight Spark clusters provide three kernels that you can use with the Jupyter notebook.
-These are:

-* **PySpark** (for applications written in Python)
-* **PySpark3** (for applications written in Python3)
-* **Spark** (for applications written in Scala)

-In this course, you'll use the **PySpark3** kernel in the notebook from where you run the interactive Spark SQL query.
-Some of the key benefits of using the PySpark kernel are:

-* The contexts for Spark and Hive are set automatically.
-* Use cell magics, such as `%%sql`, to directly run interactive SQL or Hive queries, without any preceding code snippets.
-* The output from the interactive queries is automatically visualized.

 ### Create Jupyter notebook with PySpark kernel